Ajuajmal/rebuidearth/README.md

-# rebuildearth.org
-rebuildearth.org website
+### rebuildearth.org Website
-### Rebuild Earth Disaster Management , Awareness and Alertness Platform
+Rebuild Earth Disaster Management , Awareness and Alertness Platform

 # Quick Run !

+### for production env - copy the .env.sample contents to .env and then update the variable's based on server configs

 ### Run the website in a local env